knative/docs/docs/eventing/getting-started.md

 ## Cleaning up

+After you finish this guide, delete your namespace to conserve resources if you do not plan to use them.

+Note: If you plan to continue learning about Knative Eventing with one of our [code samples](./samples/_index.md), check the requirements of the sample and make sure you do not need a namespace before you delete `event-example`.
+You can always reuse your namespaces.

-Run the following command to delete your namespace to conserve resources:
+Run the following command to delete `event-example`:

 ```sh
 kubectl delete namespace event-example
 ```

+Result: The namespace is removed from your cluster, along with the resources inside the namespace.

 ## What’s next